ymerejsasnak/inahouse/README.md

 TO DO NEXT!

--fix narration/dialogue to fit with story (3 strangers awake in a house) -work on dialogue trees
+-intro and fix narration/dialogue to fit with story (3 strangers awake in a house) -work on dialogue trees
 -implement actions